 Once you have made it through the brake pad that came with the original vehicle (often referred to as OEM pads), you must find a new set.
 There’s also the idea of performance level to take into account.
 In this blog, we’ll go over your brake pad repair options so you can stop in time, every time.
 You can think about stopping power, fade resistance, noise, dust and wear.

 First, consider materials.
 Usually, the priciest replacement pads are made of metallics.
 You don’t need to stress about brake fade because of their high heat tolerance.
 Look for a fair amount of noise and dust.
-At Christian Brothers of Hutto, our mechanics don’t say these are best for average cars.
+At Christian Brothers, our mechanics don’t say these are best for average cars.

 Next, let’s go over organic replacement pads.
 These are quiet and clean, but what you gain in comfort means you give up stopping power.